gramjos/FracTracker-Project/README.md

 ## Map Creation

 Utilizing the power of ArcGIS Online, the transformed data is employed to create an interactive map that displays the images on a geographical interface.
-The map provides users with the ability to visualize the projects The FracTracker Alliance has been involved with
+The map provides users with the ability to visualize each of the projects The FracTracker Alliance has been involved with.

 ## Accessing the Map